 Accepted cards

-Compared to SumUp’s single rate of 1.69%, CabCard is marginally pricier for lower-cost journeys because of its fixed 5p added to transactions whereas longer journeys have a lower cost due to CabCard’s lower 1.5% rate for most cards.
+Compared with SumUp’s single rate of 1.69%, CabCard is pricier for short journeys because of its fixed 10p added to transactions whereas longer journeys have a lower cost due to CabCard’s lower 1.5% rate for most cards.

 Self-employed taxi drivers also have access to view transactions and payout times in a CabCard dashboard on a tablet or smartphone.